greenlakexmas/RDSFeed/README.md

 # RDSFeed

-RDSFeed is an application for constructing timely text statements from multiple inforation sources for use over RDS.
+RDSFeed is an application for outputting timely text statements from multiple information sources for use in text presentation systems.
 Actually, "RDS" (an acronym for Radio Data System) is a misnomer here -- I use this application for sending data over RDS.
 However, it can just as easily work for other systems that can accept text, such as scrolling LED readers.

 ## What it does